COVID-19 Frequently Asked Questions (FAQs)

 Temporary Sites

 In response to emergency events, health centers can temporarily add sites (including tents, modular units, or trailers) that are not currently within the scope of project.
 These requests are not submitted through the EHBs; a health center simply provides key information via the BPHC Contact Form.
-Health centers may wish to review the Considerations for Health Center Scope of Project and the COVID-19 Public Health Emergency, prior to requesting the addition of a temporary site.

 Temporary sites must be locations that meet the definition of a service site in PIN 2008-01: Defining Scope of Project and Policy for Requesting Changes (PDF - 224 KB) as a location where all of the following conditions are met: